-L’histoire de Soleil (The Sun’s Tale) began as a project at the annual Talis Festival in Saas Fee, Switzerland where Knable and Billy were invited in 2014.
+L’histoire de Soleil (The Sun’s Tale) began as a project at the annual Talis Festival in Saas Fee, Switzerland where Knable and Biollay were invited in 2014.
 The instrumentation, form and title are loosely inspired by Stravinsky’s famous L’histoire du Soldat (Soldier’s Tale), which was written in Clarens, Switzerland almost 100 years ago.
-The story that Billy wrote is a complete original, and the music which Knable composed is based on the actual sounds and sights of Saas Fee.
+The story that Biollay wrote is a complete original, and the music which Knable composed is based on the actual sounds and sights of Saas Fee.

 Scene 1 was written and workshopped at the Talis Festival in 2014.
 Act I was performed at the Talis Festival in 2015.
 The entire piece was premiered (in German) in 2016 as part of a family-friendly outreach performance.
 The Musica Reginae performance will mark the American premiere and will be performed (of course) in English.

 (vocalist) is a unique performer whose repertoire includes such varied genres as straight-ahead jazz, French cabaret, klezmer, spirituals and classical music.
 Her international career has brought her acclaim in France, Switzerland, Canada, and especially in her current city of residence, New York City.